seanpat09/SObjectFactory/README.md

 }
 ```

 And I would create these methods for EVERY sObject I was creating in test classes.

-I abstracted out the common logic
-and now you only have to created one class and implement one method:
+I abstracted out the common logic and now you only have to create one class and implement one method:

 ```
 @isTest